 Step 1: Select the person you want to talk to, either from the list of recent conversations on the left or your contact list at the top of the window or by selecting the chat bubble.
 Doing so will open up a chat on the right side of the app window.

 Step 2: Click the bottom of the conversation panel where it says Type a Message.
 Type what you want to say and hit enter, or click the send arrow on the right side.

 Step 3: Await a response.
 Rinse and repeat!

 When Skype first launched, its big selling point was its voice over internet protocol (VOIP) abilities.
-While it would eventually facilitate voice calls to landlines and mobile devices, its Skype-to-Skype voice-calling function remains a crucial component of its service.
+As the company expanded its services, it would extend capabilities to third-party recipients like house or cell phones, but internal calls between accounts on Skype are still as popular as ever.
 Setting up a call is as easy as ever.